kobewijnants/ComputerSystems2-ISB/Documentation/Lab1-Apache.md

 ## ✨Steps

-### 👉 Step 1: Installation of Apache Webserver on Windows 2.4
+### 👉Step 1: Installation of Apache Webserver on Windows 2.4

 - Download from this URL: [httpd.apache.org](https://httpd.apache.org/docs/2.4/platform/windows.html).
 - Unzip all in `c:\apache24`.